-The starting point for services provided between a head office and a permanent establishment is that they remain outside the scope of VAT.
+Services provided between head office and permanent establishment the scope of VAT.
 They are, after all, internal services and not services provided between different VAT-registered businesses.
 In its Danske Bank judgment, however, the EU Court of Justice ruled that services provided between a permanent establishment and its head office are in fact subject to VAT if both entities belong to separate VAT groups or if one of them belongs to a VAT group.
 Since 1 January 2024 this has now been enshrined in Dutch legislation, which may now lead to additional VAT declaration obligations in the event of a situation involving a permanent establishment and head office.
 This last point is also relevant within the context of the VAT deferment discussed below.